How to Establish Credit

 If you apply for a normal “unsecured” credit card with no credit history, you will likely be denied.
 We suggest going to your bank and requesting a “secured” credit card.
 For example: if you request a $300 secured card, you will typically need to provide the bank with $300 cash as security (if you don’t pay the credit card balance, the bank has your money).
 Most secured credit cards operate as normal unsecured credit cards with the issuer reporting your payment history to the credit bureaus (be sure to read the terms & conditions of the credit card).
 Also, confirm that your bank reports to all 3 credit bureaus.

 Once you have a secured credit card, you should have a credit score once it reports to the credit bureaus in the next 30 days.
-The score will likely start in the mid 600’s and will grow as your credit files age and you obtain additional credit like an auto loan, student loan, etc. It’s importance to keep the balance on the card below 30% of the credit limit.
-In fact, it’s okay to carry a $0 balance as the credit card issuer will generally report a good payment history on a monthly basis to the credit reporting agencies.
+The score will likely start in the mid 600’s and will grow as your credit files age and you obtain additional credit like an auto loan, student loan, etc. It’s important to keep the balance on the card below 30% of the credit limit.
+In fact, it’s even better to carry a $0 balance as the credit card issuer will generally report a good payment history on a monthly basis to the credit reporting agencies.

 Keep These 5 Credit Factors in Mind